batchenRothenberg/AllRepair/README.md

 ### Usage:

-To run AllRepair, go to directory scripts and run the AllRepair.sh script using the following command:
+To run AllRepair, go to directory AllRepair/scripts and run the AllRepair.sh script using the following command:

                               ./AllRepair.sh [FileNames] [Options]